-Created following extensive consultation with both users and tyre fitters, Tyron's solutions have been extensively tested and proven in the harshest conditions.
+Created following extensive consultation with both end users and tyre manufacturers, Tyron's solutions have been extensively tested and proven in the harshest conditions.

 The company's two product families are the Tyron All Terrain Rubber Runflat or ATR and the Tyron Multiband.
 In both cases these have been designed to allow for the changing of tyres without the need for specialist equipment.

 Rubber Runflat (ATR)

 Tyron has developed and patented a multipart rubber runflat, suitable for fitting to a wide range of military and security force off road vehicles.

 Made out of rubber, the Tyron ATR absorbs the shocks from bumps more effectively than a hard composite solution and reduces the damage to both the wheel and the tyre, so that both have the potential of being re-used when repairs have been carried out.